raspibolt/raspibolt/guide/lightning/web-app.md

   $ sudo nano /data/homer/config.yml
   ```

-* In the "Lightning" group of the "Service" section, add the service configuration lines after `items` for the "Lightning" group to look like this:
+* In the "Lightning" group of the "Service" section, add the service configuration lines after `items` for the "Lightning" group to look like this.
+If needed, in the `url:` entry, replace `raspibolt.local` by your node's ID address (e.g., 192.168.0.20).

   ```ini
     - name: "Lightning"